 The course provides a comprehensive overview of the state-of-the-art in ML and its applications in business and economics.
-To that end, the course splits into three parts.
+To that end, the course comprises three parts.

-Part I introduces ML and discusses connections to other data analysis paradigms such as statistics and econometrics.
+Part I introduces ML and discusses connections to other data analysis paradigms, such as statistics and econometrics.
 We also elaborate on the fundamental differences between data-driven models for descriptive, explanatory, predictive, and prescriptive decision support.
-Thereafter, we revisit important ML practices and algorithms; from established industry workhorses like logistic regression to state-of-the-art boosting machines.
+Afterward, we revisit essential ML practices and algorithms, from established industry workhorses like logistic regression to state-of-the-art boosting machines.
 The course emphasizes techniques for supervised machine learning, which we consider especially relevant for ML-oriented research in business and economics.

-Part II examines recent developments in the scope of deep learning using artificial neural networks.
-Deep learning has become the de facto standard for processing large unstructured data sources such as text and images.
+Part II introduces deep learning, the standard ML framework for handling unstructured data like text and images.
 Following an introduction to neural networks, the course concentrates on deep learning approaches for natural language processing (NLP).
-Examining the kind of models that run the auto-complete function of the Google search engine or on your smartphone, participants obtain a solid understanding of modern NLP including word embeddings, transfer learning, and cutting-edge transformer architectures like the famous BERT model or ChatGPT.
-While concentrating on examples from the realms of NLP, we also establish the similarity between text data and other forms of sequential data.
-This enables participants to readily apply the learned concepts to a range of other types of data, most prominently time series.
+Participants obtain a solid understanding of modern NLP approaches, including word embeddings, transfer learning, and cutting-edge transformer architectures, which undermine contemporary Als like ChatGPT.
+While concentrating on NLP examples, we also establish the similarity between text data and other forms of sequential data to enable participants to apply the learned concepts to other data types like time series.

 Part III covers selected topics in ML research.
 (Deep) ML algorithms have proven their ability to process large and heterogeneous high-dimensional data sets.
-Emphasizing scalability as a design principle, ML has largely focused on the extraction of correlational patterns.
+Emphasizing scalability as a design principle, ML has primarily focused on extracting correlational patterns.
 Econometricians have long criticized the inability of ML techniques to capture causal relationships.
 Against this background, the third part of the course examines recent developments in the scope of causal ML.
-Considering selected marketing decision models as an example, the course revisits some fundamentals related to causal inference and elaborates on recently proposed techniques for causal ML.
+Considering selected marketing decision models as examples, the course revisits some fundamentals related to causal inference and elaborates on recently proposed techniques for causal ML.
 A related criticism machine learners face concerns a lack of model interpretability.
-ML models are often opaque, meaning that they do not clarify how input data is mapped to output predictions.
-Recent research has proposed a set of explaining model-based recommendations in many application fields, Part III of the course will investigate the field of explainable AI and equip students with a solid understanding of the options to explain model predictions.
+ML models are often opaque, meaning they do not clarify how they translate input data into model outputs.
+Recent research has proposed a set of explanation methods for understanding and diagnosing such models.
+Acknowledging the cruciality of explaining model-based recommendations in many application fields, Part III of the course will investigate the field of explainable AI and equip students with a solid understanding of the options to explain model predictions.